 After the first CD expires, John opens a new five-year deposit.
 Then, next year his second deposit expires and he buys a new five-year deposit.
 In this way he ensures that each year he has a deposit that matures, taking advantage of the higher interest rates.

 Early Withdrawal Penalty

 As we mentioned, CDs have a preliminary set framework – term and interest rate.
-Should you withdraw money before the term ends, this might cause a penalty.
+Unlike money market account, in case you should you withdraw money before the term ends, this might cause a penalty.
 The amount of this penalty depends on the money you have withdrawn as well as the deposit and the bank.

 Usually, the institution that issues the deposit charges several months’ worth interest.
 For instance, a 12-month CD’s penalty might be three months of the annual interest on the money.

 Sometimes there is a Grace period during which early withdrawals are not sanctioned.